Adelsheded/AI-Knowledge-Base-Assistant-RAG/README.md

 ---

-> **Note:** This repository uses fictional company documents for demonstration purposes.
-API keys, credentials, and sensitive configuration have been removed before publishing.
+>> **Note:** This project is intended for portfolio and educational purposes.
+All API keys, credentials, and sensitive configuration have been removed.
+The included knowledge base documents are sample data created for demonstration only.